Once More, with Feeling (Buffy the Vampire Slayer): Production and writing

 Preparing for the episode was physically difficult for some of the cast members, most of whom had little experience singing and dancing.
 They spent three months in voice training.
+(Note: Anthony Stewart Head and James Marsters were exceptions.
+Head had musical theater experience in Godspell, The Rocky Horror Show, and Chess.
+Marsters had experience singing in a band.)
 Two choreographers worked with Whedon and the cast on dance sequences.
-Michelle Trachtenberg (Dawn), who is trained in ballet, requested a dance sequence in lieu of a significant singing part, and Alyson Hannigan (Willow), according to Whedon, begged him not to give her many lines.
+Michelle Trachtenberg (Dawn), who was trained in ballet, requested a dance sequence in lieu of a significant singing part, and Alyson Hannigan (Willow), according to Whedon, begged him not to give her many lines.
 Sarah Michelle Gellar (Buffy) told the BBC that "It took something like 19 hours of singing and 17 hours of dancing in between shooting four other episodes" and she was so anxious about singing that she "hated every moment of it".
 When Whedon suggested using a voice double for her, however, she said, "I basically started to cry and said, 'You mean someone else is going to do my big emotional turning point for the season?'
 In the end, it was an incredible experience and I'm glad I did it.
 And I never want to do it again."
 Davies was so impressed with Hinton Battle's performance on Broadway in The Wiz that he asked Battle to play the demon Sweet.
 Battle, a three-time Tony-winner, wore prosthetic make-up for the first time to give him a demonic red face.
 Sweet was portrayed as "slick", smooth and stylish; in contrast, most demons on the series were designed to be crude and ugly.
 The set for The Bronze was used frequently throughout the series, but stairs were built from the stage to maximize floor space for Buffy's dance.